whompus/notes/K8s/cka.md

 In K8s a [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) is an account used by container processes within pods to authenticate with the K8s API.

 If your pods need to communicate with the k8s API, you can use service accounts to control their access.

+Examples include a service account for Prometheus to query the API for metrics, or Jenkins to automatically deploy applications on the kubernetes cluster.

+Tokens are used by Service Accounts to authenticate against the API.
+Used as a bearer token.
+Example for external service: `curl https://192.168.56.70:6443/api -insecure --header "Authorization: Bearer <token>`

+What if our app is hosted on the cluster?
+Mount the service account token secret as a volume for the pod hosting the third-party application.
+That way, the secret is already inside the pod and can be easily read by the application.

+[Each namespace has it's own default service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server).
+Whenever a pod is created, the default service account and its toekn are automatically mounted to that pod as a volume mount.

+Cannot edit the existing service account on a pod, you must destroy and recreate.
+Can edit the service account for deployment as a new rollout will be triggered.

 #### Creating service accounts